Women on Wheels: New and Improved!

 • Braking – more techniques and practice

-WEEK 4 – line choice, front & back wheel lifts
+WEEK 4 – Line choice, front & back wheel lifts

 • Choosing your path – line choice for the win